raythx98/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the sort mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `SortedList` will be initialised with the `UniquePersonList` from `personAddressBook` which contains a list of candidates.
+A `PersonAddressBook` object is initialised.
+The `SortedList` will be initialised with the `UniquePersonList` from the `PersonAddressBook` object which contains a list of candidates.

 Step 2.
 The user executes `sort can type/exp order/asc` to sort the candidates by their `Experience` in ascending order.
 If the `type` of comparator field i.e. `exp` or the `order` i.e. `asc` is missing, `SortPersonCommandParser` throws an error message.

 Step 3.
 A `PersonExperienceComparator` is created from parsing the command and a `SortPersonCommand` object is created.
 In the `SortPersonCommand#execute` the method `ModelManager#updateSortedPersonList(PersonExperienceComparator)` is invoked and the `SortedList` is sorted using the `PersonExperienceComparator`.
-The `UniquePersonList` in `personAddressBook` is then set to be the `SortedList`.
+The `UniquePersonList` in the `PersonAddressBook` object is then set to be the `SortedList`.

 ![SortPersonSequenceDiagram](images/SortSequenceDiagramC.png )